Umar-Habib/Astar-PathFinding-Visualizer-/README.md

 # Astar-PathFinding-Visualizer-

 Implement using python library pygame\
-The algorithm visualizes all possible paths from source until it reaches the destination and provides the shortest path.
+The algorithm visualizes optimal path from start node to the end node and provides the shortest path.